Archive for November 5th, 2024

 RE: Noise Complaints – Carrington Hotel amplified music | CSR 514828/13 Feb 2024 | CSR 558418/28-Oct-2024

-Last time, on 13th February this year I raised this problem with both The Carrington management and Council.
-A day later I received a call to my phone from one of the joint owners of the Carrington Hotel.
-It was Michael Brischetto.
-I explained to him about my concerns about the loud audible amplified music from my place and our conversation then was amicable.
+Last time, on 13th February this year I had previously raised this noise problem with both The Carrington management via its Reception and then local Council.
+A day later I happend to then receive a phone call from one of the joint owners of the Carrington Hotel identifying himself to me as Michael Brischetto.
+I explained to him about my genuine concerns about the very loud amplified music audible from my place and our conversation then was amicable.

 Now we have another noise disturbance incident.